 If your goal is to accumulate as much financial wealth as possible, good on you.
 This probably isn’t the blog for you.

 If your goal is to live a life in line with your values and priorities, then it probably pays to think about what “wealth” means to you.

 For many people, their constraints aren’t financial in nature.
 The constraints come down to imagination, and answering the question: what type of life do you want to lead?

 When I work with a lot of people, the most important part of the process isn’t the actual financial advice I provide them.

 The most important part of the process is when I explain to them that they’ve already got enough money, or that if they keep doing what they’re doing, and they manage the risks they might be exposed to, they’ll be fine from a financial perspective.
 It gives people a tremendous sense of comfort and confidence.

 And it leads to a much bigger question: what do you care about, and what do you want to want your life to be about?

 That often results in spending money, or making less money.
-Because when most people think about it, their definition of “wealth” is much broader than dying with a lot of money in the bank.
+Because when most people think about it, their definition of a “wealthy life” is much broader than dying with a lot of money in the bank.